freider/tsgen/README.md

 # tsgen 0.3.0

-tsgen is a lightweight library for building typescript interfaces and client side accessor boilerplate based on Python types and (Flask) route definitions.
+tsgen is a lightweight library for building typescript interfaces and client side api accessor boilerplate based on Python types and (Flask) route definitions.

 ## Who is it for?
 Mainly for myself ;) I built it because it was fun to build from scratch and learn a bit more about python type hint introspection and various aspects of typing syntax in both Python and TypeScript.